atulsingla82/ideaJot/README.md

 A CRUD app to "jot" down any ideas for your projects.

-NodeJS , Express , MongoDB , HandlebarsJS, Passport Authentication
+NodeJS , Express , MongoDB , HandlebarsJS, PassportJS Authentication